-DoJ Review Of Russia Probe Now Is Criminal Case; Dems Charge WH Interference
+Democrats Say White House Is Interfering As Russia Review Becomes A Criminal Case

 Barr, however, concluded that the evidence did not establish that the president obstructed justice.

-Black eye for the Bureau
+Black eye for the FBI

-At the same time, a number of embarrassing subplots for the FBI and the Justice Department drew intense criticism from Trump and supporters, who sought to fault investigators and undermine the basis for the Russia investigation.
+At the same time, a number of embarrassing subplots for the FBI and the Justice Department drew intense criticism from Trump and his supporters, who sought to fault investigators and undermine the basis for the Russia investigation.

 A key special agent and a top lawyer mocked Trump in text messages on their official government phones during the time they were carrying on an extramarital affair.
 They were removed, as were other insiders suspected of political bias.